isomerpages/pa-corp/_our-network/Grassroots Organisations/Citizens' Consultative Committees.md

 The CCCs organise various programmes to support [PA's mission](/about-us/about-pa)

 #### Outreach Programmes

-These programmes are designed to:
+Designed to build strong community bonds through:
 * Festive celebrations and neighbourhood events;
 * Initiatives that encourage interaction and mutual understanding among residents; and
 *  Support for national campaigns such as Dengue Prevention, Clean & Green Week, Racial Harmony Month and Good Neighbour Day.

 #### Assistance Programmes

-CCCs help implement/ administer assistance schemes for the needy and economically underprivileged in our community.
-These schemes include:
+ CCCs administer key schemes that provide relief and support to residents in need, including:

-* CCCs ComCare Fund for urgent, temporary relief in hardship cases;
+*  CCC ComCare Fund – urgent, short-term assistance for residents in need;
-* Edusave Awards;
+*  Edusave Awards – recognising students for good conduct and academic achievement;
-* Pre-School Outreach programmes; and
+*  Pre-school Outreach Programmes – supporting early childhood learning; and
-* Distribution of adhoc meal/ transport vouchers.
+*  Ad-hoc support such as meal or transport vouchers for low-income families.

 #### Bridging Programmes